somaksanyal97/Bank-Loan-Prediction/README.md

 This project successfully developed a robust machine learning model for predicting bank loan approval.
 The model's high accuracy and reliability make it a valuable tool for financial institutions, aiding in risk management and decision-making processes.
 Future work may involve exploring more advanced techniques and additional features to further improve the model's performance.

 ## Usage
 To use the model, clone this repository and run the provided Jupyter notebooks.
 Detailed instructions for preprocessing, model training, and evaluation are included in the notebooks.
-The repository also includes a script for making predictions on new loan applications.